Lots of our members choose to learn with Leonardo English because they want to be able to have natural conversations with native English speakers.

 Shadowing is really great for helping you practice developing muscle memory for your mouth so you can better pronounce English words.

-Prosody and intonation
+Improves prosody and intonation

 Prosody is like the “music” of a language.
 It’s how the pitches vary across a sentence or across a conversation.
 For example, in American English we often raise our pitch at the end of a sentence to signal a question.
 That’s an example of prosody.